bautipelossi/mydatalab/README.md

 This library provides simple functions to perform Simple and Multiple Linear Regression, Logistic Regression, Chi-Square Goodness-of-Fit Test, and generate histograms.

 Features
-- Clase ResumenNumerico: Performs a numeric summary with key statistics (mean, median, standard deviation, maximum, and minimum).
+- Class ResumenNumerico: Performs a numeric summary with key statistics (mean, median, standard deviation, maximum, and minimum).
-- Clase ResumenGrafico: Includes three widely used graphical summaries in statistics: histogram, kernel density estimation, and QQ-Plot.
+- Class ResumenGrafico: Includes three widely used graphical summaries in statistics: histogram, kernel density estimation, and QQ-Plot.
 - Class Regresion: Fits regression models, whether linear (simple or multiple) or logistic.
 - Class RegresionLinealSimple: Predicts a response value for a new explanatory variable using the simple linear regression model fitted in the Regresion Class.
 - Class RegresionLinealMultiple: Predicts a response value for a new vector of explanatory variables using the multiple linear regression model fitted in the Regresion Class.